deeputech/deeputech.github.io/_posts/2019-06-16-my-beautiful-linux-development-environment.md

 > There is a new version of this post where I wrote about my current setup.
 [Check it out here](https://deepu.tech/my-beautiful-linux-development-environment-2021).

-One of the questions that I get quite often after a conference talk is weirdly not about what I presented but about my Linux desktop environment.
+One of the questions that I often get after a conference talk is weirdly not about what I presented but about my Linux desktop environment.
 People are more curious about that beautiful distro rather than the awesome presentation I just did 😂

 Not that I'm complaining, I love my desktop setup.
 I love it so much that I was afraid of getting a new PC when I was due for one.
 I was afraid that I would mess things up(I have done that many times in the past, I think Linux users can relate to me)